ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ### Methods for Exploring DataFrames

-As with the `head` method there are many other methods for looking at the contents of a pandas DataFrame.
+As with the `head` method there are many other methods for looking at the contents of a Pandas DataFrame.

 `head` shows the first rows of the DataFrame, to see the last rows, use `tail`.
 By default, the number of rows displayed is 5, this amount